evergreen-ci/evergreen/docs/Project-Configuration/Controlling-when-tasks-run.md

 In short:\
 **Cron:** activates builds/tasks on existing mainline commits based on a specified schedule.\
-**BatchTime:** sets an interval of time in minutes that Evergreen should wait before activating builds/tasks.\
+**Batch Time:** sets an interval of time in minutes that Evergreen should wait before activating builds/tasks.
+It will only activate the build/tasks for latest commit.\
-**Periodic builds:** creates a _new version_ with specified variants/tasks at a specified interval, regardless of commit activity.
+**Periodic Builds:** creates a _new version_ with specified variants/tasks at a specified interval, regardless of commit activity.

 Cron and batchtime cannot be combined.